Netpflix/Netpflix.github.io/README.md

 ## Other info

+### Getting involved

+Ask an old HoCo member or email neelmehta96 at gmail.com if you need ownership of the Github.

 ### Running locally

 You can run this repo locally too.
 Once you've cloned the repo, run the following in your terminal.
 You'll need to have Ruby installed (it's pre-installed on macOS and most Linux distributions.)